Whether you just found out about Page Experience, or you’re looking for specific details on the topic, this guide is for you.

 You should get a detailed understanding of how your assets are loaded.
 It often happens that the browser unnecessarily loads unused CSS or JS resources before it can load the content that matters.

-FID tracks the time from when a user first interacts with a web page after entering it to the time when the browser can start processing that interaction.
+FID tracks the time from when a user first interacts with a web page after entering it to when the browser can start processing that interaction.

 An example of a high FID situation is when you click or tap on a link on the page, and the browser reacts to your action with a significant delay.